Skip to main content

 Either picks up the RB man-to-man or adds to the pressure as a seventh rusher.
 If the back stays in to block, the WILL can rush through the weakside gap.

 The plugger.
-Fires through the A-gap at the snap with no coverage responsibility.
+Threatens the A-gap pre-snap from walked-up LB depth, then fires through at the snap with no coverage responsibility.
 His job is to split the center and guard and disrupt the pocket before the QB can get through his progression.
 The entire coverage depends on this pressure arriving fast enough to beat the hot route.

 Responsible for the TE man-to-man or blitzes if the TE stays in to block.
 With the MIKE committed to the A-gap, the SAM may need to expand his coverage responsibility to the strong side.